 The LOVE Boutique – At the Mirage across from the Wynn buy everything Beatles next to the Cirque du Soleil show honoring the foursome.

 Le Boulevard – 3665 Las Vega Blvd S attached to the Paris hotel – Fancy boutiques and wine and cheese shops.

-The Shops at Crystals Mall – 3720 Las Vegas Blvd S – At City Center many high end stores behind the geometric shaped exterior of jutting high rises.
-The intriguing three story tree house structure is the eye catcher but unfortunately not meant for climbing.
+The Shops at Crystals Mall – 3720 Las Vegas Blvd S – At City Center many high end stores behind the geometrically shaped exterior of jutting high rises.
+The intriguing three-story tree house structure is the eye catcher but unfortunately not meant for climbing.

-Downtown Container Park – 707 Fremont St – A 40 foot tall preying mantis welcomes you to this ingenious park where boutiques, shops and galleries are housed in shipping containers.
+Downtown Container Park – 707 Fremont St – A 40-foot tall praying mantis welcomes you to this ingenious park where boutiques, shops, and galleries are housed in shipping containers.
 Disney Fine Arts sells limited edition lithographs.

 Coca-Cola Store – fronting the Showcase Mall, 3785 Las Vegas Blvd S – two floors of all thing Coca-Cola. the second floor has a full service soda fountain where among other things you can get some of the namesake beverage.